Google's rebounding ad revenue spells big 4Q for Alphabet - WTMJ

 Advertising on YouTube during the past quarter rose 46% from the previous year to $6.9 billion.

-Things are expected to get even better for Google from here, assuming the COVID-19 vaccine eases the pandemic and enables the economy to reopen as the year progresses.
+Things are expected to get even better for Google from here, assuming the COVID-19 vaccines ease the pandemic and enable the economy to reopen as the year progresses.
 Canaccord Genuity is projecting this year’s worldwide spending on digital ads will climb 15% to $389 billion.
 That is more in line with the industry’s annual growth during the past decade, except last year when digital ad spending rose by just 8% because of the recession triggered by the pandemic.

 Google is well positioned to continue to capture the largest portion of the digital ad market, although it faces a potential challenge to its dominance from several lawsuits filed by the U.S. Justice Department and state attorneys general seeking a court order that could either break up the company or impose reforms undercutting its power.